2026 SIGIR Workshop on eCommerce

 Short paper limit: 8 pages.
 References are not counted in the page limit.

-Submissions to SIGIR eCom should be made through OpenReview at: https://openreview.net/group?id=ACM.org/SIGIR/2025/Workshop/eCom
+Submissions to SIGIR eCom will be made through EasyChair: [EasyChair URL to be announced]